fjprichard/PyAFBF/joss/paper.md

 # Availability and Community Guidelines

 The package **PyAFBF** can be downloaded from the Github [repository](https://github.com/fjprichard/PyAFBF).
-A documentation, which includes a quickstart guide, a gallery of examples and API, is available at the [PyAFBF](https://fjprichard.github.io/PyAFBF/) site.
+Documentation, which includes a quickstart guide, a gallery of examples and API, is available at the [PyAFBF](https://fjprichard.github.io/PyAFBF/) site.
 Users and contributors are welcome to contribute, request features, and report bugs via Github.

 # References